 1. ORGANIZATION, BASIS OF PRESENTATION AND SIGNIFICANT ACCOUNTING AND REPORTING POLICIES

-Aspira Women’s Health Inc., formerly known as Vermillion, Inc. (“ASPIRA”; ASPIRA and its wholly-owned subsidiaries are collectively referred to as the “Company,” “we,” “our,” or “us”) is incorporated in the state of Delaware, and is engaged in the business of developing and commercializing diagnostic tests for gynecologic disease.
-The Company sells OVA1®,OVERA® and OVA1plusSM risk of malignancy tests for ovarian cancer (“OVA1,” “Overa,” and “OVA1plus,” respectively) through ASPIRA’s wholly-owned Clinical Laboratory Improvement Amendments of 1988 (“CLIA”) certified clinical laboratory, ASPiRA LABS, Inc. (“ASPiRA LABS”).
-The Company also sells a product for genetic testing for specific women’s health diseases, called ASPiRA GenetiXSM (“ASPiRA GenetiX”), with a core focus on ovarian cancer.
+Aspira Women’s Health Inc., formerly known as Vermillion, Inc. (“ASPIRA”; ASPIRA and its wholly-owned subsidiaries are collectively referred to as the “Company”) is incorporated in the state of Delaware, and is engaged in the business of developing and commercializing diagnostic tests for gynecologic disease.
+The Company sells OVA1®,OVERA® and OVA1plusSM a reflex test using OVA1® and OVERA®, a blood test for the assessment of risk for ovarian cancer (“OVA1,” “Overa,” and “OVA1plus,” respectively) through ASPIRA’s wholly-owned Clinical Laboratory Improvement Amendments of 1988 (“CLIA”) certified clinical laboratory, ASPiRA LABS, Inc. (“ASPiRA LABS”).
+The Company also sells a product for genetic testing for specific women’s health diseases, called ASPiRA GenetiXSM (“ASPiRA GenetiX”), with a core focus on gynecologic cancer.

 The Company has historically also offered in-vitro diagnostic (“IVD”) trial services to third-party customers through its wholly-owned subsidiary, ASPiRA IVD, Inc. (“ASPiRA IVD”), which commenced operations in June 2016.
 ASPiRA IVD was a specialized, CLIA certified, laboratory provider dedicated to meeting the unique testing needs of IVD manufacturers seeking to commercialize high-complexity assays.
 The Company has discontinued pursuing contracts for ASPiRA IVD and its contractual commitments were largely concluded in the fourth quarter of 2019.